jonhue/turbolinks-animate/README.md

 #### Attributes:

 * `data-turbolinks-animate-animation` Animation to be applied when disappearing after a hyperlink got clicked.
 Accepts a string.
-Set it to `'false'` to disable turbolinks-animate.js on this specific link.
+Set it to `'false'` to disable Turbolinks Animate on this specific link.

 * `data-turbolinks-animate-appear` Animation to be applied when appearing on the next view after a hyperlink got clicked.
 Accepts a string.